-- It can also be delays in fine motor skills that they should develop once they get closer to 12 months.
+- It can also be delays in fine motor skills that they should develop once they reach 12 months.
 Here are examples of speech delays:

 One of the sources I will be referencing is the American Speech-Language-Hearing Association.
 This site can provide you with state-level information that you can use to find out how you get speech therapy services in your area.

 It will vary based on your county or where you live, but there are state-level resources for your child.
-Depending on how old they are, they will even be able to stay in until your child(ren) turns three, or they test out.
+Depending on their age, they can even stay in until your child(ren) turns three or they test out.

 And if your child has a speech delay, they’re probably experiencing these things as well, just so that you are aware.
 So, for example, I had a speech delay, which might lead to your child has a speech delay.
 Both my son and I were firstborn children.